Stress-free end of year accounts: 5 ways to protect staff from burnout

 Ask any finance and accounting professional which aspect of their job is the most stressful, and end of year accounts are sure to top the list.
 When organisations reach their end of accounting year, staff are expected to maintain business-as-usual operations in a smooth and timely way while also racing to turn out reporting for the year-end deadline.
 Although year end accounts are an integral part of the job, it’s important for business leaders to recognise the negative impact of stress on finance and accounting teams and provide support ahead of time.
 Our recruitment experts share advice on how to keep top-performing talent safely within your ranks using a blend of flexible recruitment and long-term support measures.

 Burnout is a common concern in finance and accounting teams.
 It’s an issue that has long plagued the sector, with no sign of relief, even with hybrid work models in place.
-According to a recent study, 42% of finance professionals feel under pressure from a heavy workload and a third (33%) agree that a lighter workload would help reduce burnout.
+According to a recent study, one in five UK employees had to take time off in 2024 due to stress and burnout, with over one third agreeing they have experienced high levels of pressure at work.
 Employee burnout isn’t ideal at the best of times, but it can be particularly detrimental during the year end accounting process.
 Burnout is known to decrease productivity, hurt engagement, and even cause physical and mental ailments.
-Burnout is also the leading cause of staff turnover in finance and accounting teams — almost a third (31%) of finance professionals planned to leave their current role in 2022 due to the pressure they faced.
 The effects of burnout may be dire but there are plenty of preparatory measures you can take to help support staff.
+Related: The importance of work-life balance and how to avoid pitfalls